magratheaguide/vogsphere/README.md

 ## What is it?

 Frequently on forum roleplaying sites, members are asked to copy, modify, and then post codes needed to fill out sitewide claims lists.
 This process is highly error prone, and asks members who may not be familiar with code to make code modifications.
-With this tool, members can instead fill out a form, click a button, and be given exactly the claims code they need to post, no changes or direct code modifications necessary.
+With this tool, members can instead fill out a form, click a button, and be given exactly the claims code they need to post, no changes or code modifications needed.

 A [demo version of the generator](https://magrathea.guide/vogsphere/vogsphere.html) is available to play with via this repo.

 **[Pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) are welcome** if you have ideas for improvements to the tool's quality or usability that you'd like to share.

-Requests for new features or difficulties with the tool can be submitted for consideration as [issues in this repo](https://github.com/rp-magrathea/vogsphere/issues).
+Found a bug?
+Got an idea for a new feature?
+Have a question?
+Please feel free to submit any and all of these as [issues in this repo](https://github.com/rp-magrathea/vogsphere/issues).

 ## What's included?